chensxb97/ferryServiceVRP/datasets/README.md

 # Datasets

-To verify the correctness of the outputs from the optimisation models, it is necessary to conduct performance testing by running test cases.
-This folder contains 30 sample datasets to be tested on the optimisation models.
+To verify the outputs from the optimisation models, it is necessary to conduct performance testing.
+This folder contains 30 datasets, each of which featuring a specific booking scenario, that will be tested on the optimisation models.

 ## Dataset naming convention